rocktronica/OneFileCMS/readme.markdown

 ### Multi-Language Support?

-Possibly!
-(But not yet...)
+Yes!
+(But only English is included so far...)

 ### Can I have more than one username/password?

 Yes!
-Well, sort of, indirectly.
+Well, sort of - indirectly.
 Upload or create addional copies of OneFileCMS, but give them different file names.(ie: OneFile1.php and OneFile2.php etc...)
 Then, with each copy, maintain different user names and passwords.
 Also, so one user does not log out the other, change the session names.

 Now, since there is no database or other means of granular control and acess logging, multiple users may be kind of pointless.
 On the other hand, having at least one working backup copy of OneFileCMS available is recommended in case the primary copy gets corrupted.